-We consider the relevant constraints coming from the $B$-decay channels which are most sensitive to new physics, namely $B \to X_s \gamma$, $B_s \to \mu^+ \mu^-$, and $B^{+} \to \tau^{+} \nu_\tau$.
-In the MSSM without any new source of flavor and CP violations, the generic contribution to $B \to X_s \gamma$ can be characterized as \cite{Misiak:2015xwa,Altmannshofer:2012ks}
+We consider the relevant constraints on the branching fractions of rare $B$-decay channels which are most sensitive to new physics, namely $B \to X_s \gamma$, $B_s \to \mu^+ \mu^-$ and $B^{+} \to \tau^{+} \nu_\tau$.
+In the MSSM, without any new source of flavor and CP violations, the generic contribution to $B \to X_s \gamma$ can be characterized as \cite{Misiak:2015xwa,Altmannshofer:2012ks}